IbrahimHaroon03/PremierFootball/README.md

 - How to make a horizontal nav bar
 - How to make a hover affect on the nav bar
 - Using javaScript to highlight the active page
-- Using different form elements such as pop up lists, radio buttons and more
+- Using different form elements such as drop down lists, radio buttons and more
--
+- Utilising CSS to make links look like buttons

 ### Clarification
-The following web pages were created by me: Home page, Comments Form, World Cup and page editor.
-Since the other pages are not my own a placeholder has been put in place of the original
+The following web pages were created by me: Home page, Comments Form, World Cup additional content page and page editor.
+Since the other pages on the navigation bar are not my own a placeholder has been put in place instead.
+The additional content pages represented by the images are also unaccessable apart as they were coded by other group members.